jpooksy/NBA_Data_Modeling/README.md

 ## Data Modeling

-Using Paradime.io of the dbt platform of your choice to run the following .SQL files in the [Models](https://github.com/jpooksy/NBA_Data_Modeling/tree/f156aa2664eae0c26469aeb7181b8326a7d82a9e/nba/models)https://github.com/jpooksy/NBA_Data_Modeling/tree/f156aa2664eae0c26469aeb7181b8326a7d82a9e/nba/models folder:
+Using Paradime.io of the dbt platform of your choice to run the following .SQL files in the [Models](https://github.com/jpooksy/NBA_Data_Modeling/tree/f156aa2664eae0c26469aeb7181b8326a7d82a9e/nba/models) folder:
+- Sources:
+  -